philosophics/MovingForward.Photography/README.md

 Honestly, none of them really spoke to me.
 Using a pre-built template felt impersonal, like wearing a suit bought from Macy's when you want something tailor-made.
 Plus, if I had gone with a template, someone else would probably be using the exact same thing, and where’s the fun in that?

 Building it from scratch gave me the creative freedom to shape something that’s truly unique, with room to evolve as I come up with new ideas.
-There’s still more in store, especially when it comes to a **storefront**—stay tuned!
+There’s still more in to come, especially when thinking about a **storefront**—stay tuned!

+---

+### 5. **The website has such fast loading times—how??**

+Lots of optimization!
+All images are converted to WebP format, drastically reducing the file size without compromising visual quality.

+---

+### 6. **Why can’t I right click?**

+Because I don’t want you to, that’s why! 😏